MunasheMuk2/streetwear-curated/README.md

 ![Color pallet](screenshots/color-pallete.jpg)

-- The colour scheme for the site red, white and black
+- The colour scheme for the site is red, white and black

-- Red – mainly used to catch users’ attention on the call to action to ‘subscribe’ which will driver engagement and subscribers
+- Red – mainly used to catch users’ attention on the call to action to ‘subscribe’ which will drive engagement and subscribers

 - Black and white – used in order to make the content of the site the main focus and to make the site visually clean (due to the high usage of imagery to showcase different streetwear)